Gluten Free Sourdough English Muffins

 Step 10: Transfer English muffins to a cooling rack and repeat steps 8-9 if necessary.
 When muffins are cool, split with a fork by inserting it in the middle of the side and gently lifting up.
 Make your way around the center of the muffin in a circle, using the fork to gently lift the top.
 Alternatively, you may use a knife to cut the muffin open, but the fork split method shows off the nooks and crannies beautifully.
 Toast, broil on low, or simply eat the muffins warm off the skillet with your favorite topping.

-Storage: English muffins should be eaten fresh within two days or frozen for up to a month.
+Storage: English muffins should be eaten fresh within two days or frozen after cooled.
+If freezing, split each muffin first, then place parchment between the halves.
+Place in a freezer safe container for up to a month.

 The nutrition information provided below is for the recipe as written.
 Each muffin weighs about 69g (2.5 oz).